|New York's Promise to Students: Ever Upward

 The Academic Learning Center (across from the cafeteria) will be available to our students as a resource to enhance their educational experience as well as research, understand and plan for their futures.
 The center contains resource materials offering information on exam prep, colleges, financial aid, careers and part-time employment.

-Military service information is also available in the center.
-Representatives from the different branches often visit the center to meet with interested students.
+Military service information is also available in the Academic Center.
+Representatives from the different branches often set up in the Academic Center corridor to meet with interested students.

 College and University representatives visit, primarily in the fall, to speak with interested students.